13-year-old boy testifies at father's trial for 2019 double homicide - Mississippi's Best Community Newspaper

 Samuel Beach said he heard “the big boom” before when he and his dad were working in a field and came across a snake and his dad shot it.

-Assistant District Attorney of Greenville, Austin Frye, opened a box containing a .454 Casull that was recovered from the crime scene and asked Samuel Beach if that was the gun he used.
+Assistant District Attorney of Greenville, John Herzog, opened a box containing a .454 Casull that was recovered from the crime scene and asked Samuel Beach if that was the gun he used.
 Without hesitating, Samuel Beach said yes.

 Jonathan Beach’s attorney Zach Jex questioned Samuel Beach’s testimony.